SKolodynski/LifeWithEC/elm/README.md

 Web browser view of LifeWithEC
 ==============================

-This is elm source for the app that allows to view the result of the LifeWithEC simulation in your web browser.
+This is elm source for the app that allows viewing the result of the LifeWithEC simulation in your web browser.
 Compile the `life.elm` file with

 ```bash